 • thyrotoxicosis.

-The use of nitroglycerin, as well as other drugs, should be agreed with the attending physician after a thorough examination and an accurate diagnosis.
+The use of nitroglycerin, as well as others medicines, must be agreed with the attending physician after thorough examination and establishing an accurate diagnosis.

 Loading...Loading...